ExtremeXOS Network Operating System

 Virtualization – XNV™ (ExtremeXOS Network Virtualization), helps provide VM awareness, control, and automation for cloud and other virtualized data centers.
+Hardware-based VXLAN gateway capability on supported platforms provides a virtualization overlay for Ethernet layer 2 network services.
 Identity Manager helps provision and manage VDI, aiding desktop virtualization efforts.

 Role-Based Policy – Allows centrally-managed, global policy deployment based on distinct user roles.
 Each defined role is granted individualized access to specific network services and applications and these access privileges remain associated with users as they move across both wired and wireless network access points.
 Pre-defined operational roles ensure each user has access to appropriate information, thus aligning network resource utilization with business goals and priorities.

 Automation – ExtremeXOS Universal Port helps support VoIP deployment and configuration with a powerful event-driven framework.
 XOS includes a powerful scripting environment, further aiding automation.
 Flexible APIs and an expandable architecture help enable integration with management and billing systems as well as devices such as dedicated security appliances.

 Security – ExtremeXOS is identity-aware, allowing identity-based access control and policy, enhancing security and facilitating regulatory compliance.